vimode/quizzical-app/README.md

 npm run dev
 ```

-And then open http://localhost:3000 to view it in the browser
+Open http://localhost:3000 to view it in the browser

 **Available Scripts**